TheodoreHua/ClaimDoneRemover/README.md

 #### Can I use this to delete past comments?

-Yes, if you would like it to go back and delete all of your comments, set the limit to `None` then let it run 3-10 times (You can skip the wait by pressing the check now button in the options menu).
+Yes, if you would like it to go back and delete all of your comments, set the limit to `None` then let it run 3-10 times (You can skip the wait by pressing the check now button in the options' menu).

 #### I messed up something in the configuration settings and now it won't start/is crashing, what should I do?

-Try and look at the error and correct it by editing `config.json` or `praw.ini` by yourself (See below FAQ on where the files are located).
+Try to look at the error and correct it by editing `config.json` or `praw.ini` by yourself (See below FAQ on where the files are located).
 If the error cannot be resolved by yourself, delete the `config.json` and/or `praw.ini` files, then run `main.pyw`.
-The program will re-create the files and you'll be good to go.
+The program will re-create the files, and you'll be good to go.
 You **WILL** have to re-setup the config and PRAW files.

 #### Where are the config and data files located?

-You can open the folder manually by opening CDR, going into the options menu, and clicking `Open Data Folder`.
+You can open the folder manually by opening CDR, going into the options' menu, and clicking `Open Data Folder`.
 However, if you for some reason can't do that or have another reason not to, the folders are located in the following paths ( different depending on the platform).